 For first time electric toothbrush users the EasyStart program lets you gently ease into the brushing.
 Pressure sensors alert against using too much pressure which might damage tooth enamel and gums.

 A built in timer and Quad pacer automatically give you cues to switch sides while brushing.
-It also turns the motor off once two minutes are up.
+It also turns the motor off after two minutes are up.

 The 2 week long battery life after a full recharge, and a water resistant handle are additional bonuses.
 You can switch at will to a different brush head as the Philips Sonicare ProtectiveClean 5100 is compatible with many other brush head models.